salsify/milestones/packages/ember/tests/dummy/app/templates/docs/coordination.md

 });
 ```

-By specifying an `onMilestoneReached` callback for a coordinator, it can automatically handle any milestones under its jurisdiction rather than requiring that they be explicitly advanced to and then dealt with as part of your test logic.
+By specifying an `onMilestoneReached` callback for a coordinator, it will automatically handle any milestones under its jurisdiction rather than requiring that they be explicitly advanced to and then dealt with as part of your test logic.
 This allows you to effectively neutralize bits of behavior in your application code that aren't under test and might otherwise unnecessarily slow things down or otherwise make them unpredictable.

-Note that if you _do_ explicitly `advanceTo` a milestone that belongs to a coordinator with a default handler, that handler won't be applied and you'll instead be able to decide what it does yourself, as long as you call `advanceTo` before that milestone is reached.

 ## Assigning Coordinators to Milestones